mottaquikarim/pycontent/content/topics/loops.md

 ### Booleans

+While loops are based on boolean expressions.
+They effectively direct the program to "do this action as long as this condition is True."
 Here's real-life scenario where you might apply a `while` loop.
 Let's say you've programmed your Amazon Echo or Google Home to make a pot of coffee whenever you say the trigger word "tired".
 Once you say tired, here's a *simplified pseudo-code version* of what happens behind the scenes:

 ```python
 tired = True